atlasxomics/AtlasXbrowser_docs/docs/Thresholding.rst

       *  Blocksize too small does not take enough of the image into account and so the threshold value are somewhat "overfit" to the region.

-   * **C** is a constant subtracted from this local mean regulating how far above or below the mean a pixel must be to recieve a white classification.
+   * **C** is a constant subtracted from this local mean regulating how far above or below the mean a pixel must be to receive a white classification.

       * Larger values of C directly decrease the threshold value, meaning more pixels will be above this value, and thus more pixels will be classified as white.
 As such, a C value too large, runs the risk of making the image too light, resulting in the classification of tissue as non-tissue.